Skip to content ↓

 The work of the Learning Support Assistants (LSAs) is very important as they support pupils in the classroom.

 The LSA is responsible for supporting students in the classroom (predominantly those with an EHCP) and ensuring that they are able to access the work given and break down barriers to learning.
 The LSA may work with students on a 1:1 basis or small groups.
-As much as possible LSAs will circumnavigate the classroom and support a number of students so that SEND students do not feel singled out or embarrassed with at the use of ‘velcro’ support and they aim to empower our learners with SEND as much as possible.
+As much as possible LSAs will circumnavigate the classroom and support a number of students so that SEND students do not feel singled out or embarrassed or disempowered by ‘velcro’ support.
+Our aim is to nurture and encourage independence for our learners with SEND in preparation for their future adult life.

 The relationship between the LSA and pupil is very different to the relationship between teacher and pupil.
 One of the most important roles of an LSA is to help pupils with SEND become successful learners; they are able to do this because they help pupils with SEND in all areas of school life.
 We hope that as time goes on the LSA and pupil build a relationship based on trust and mutual respect where the pupil feels they are able to confide in them and that their worries will be dealt with effectively.